Warren Court: Brown v. Board of Education (1954)

 The unanimity Warren achieved helped speed the drive to desegregate public schools, which came about under President Richard M. Nixon.
-Throughout his years as Chief, Warren succeeded in keeping all decisions concerning segregation unanimous.
+Throughout his tenure on the bench, Warren succeeded in keeping all decisions concerning segregation unanimous.
 Brown applied to schools, but soon the Court enlarged the concept to other state actions, striking down racial classification in many areas.
 Congress ratified the process in the Civil Rights Act of 1964 and the Voting Rights Act of 1965.
 Warren did compromise by agreeing to Frankfurter's demand that the Court go slowly in implementing desegregation; Warren used Frankfurter's suggestion that a 1955 decision (Brown II) include the phrase "all deliberate speed."

 The Brown decision of 1954 marked, in dramatic fashion, the radical shift in the Court's – and the nation's – priorities from issues of property rights to civil liberties.
-Under Warren the courts became an active partner in governing the nation, although still not coequal.
+Under Warren, the courts became an active partner in governing the nation, although still not coequal.
 Warren never saw the courts as a backward-looking branch of government.

 The Brown decision was a powerful moral statement.
 His biographer concludes, "If Warren had not been on the Court, the Brown decision might not have been unanimous and might not have generated a moral groundswell that was to contribute to the emergence of the civil rights movement of the 1960s.
 Warren was never a legal scholar on par with Frankfurter or a great advocate of particular doctrines, as were Black and Douglas.
 Instead, he believed that in all branches of government common sense, decency, and elemental justice were decisive, not stare decisis (that is, reliance on previous Court decisions), tradition, or the text of the Constitution.
-He wanted results that in his opinion reflected the best American sentiments.
+He wanted results that, in his opinion, reflected the best American sentiments.
 He felt racial segregation was simply wrong, and Brown, whatever its doctrinal defects, remains a landmark decision primarily because of Warren's interpretation of the equal protection clause.